miantiao23/Docker-Visualization-from-Container/How to set Docker visualization in Ubuntu.md

 Just found the issues in some platforms.
 After you restart your host, the GUI will lose the connections to the 'DISPLAY', like the attached screenshot:
 ![Screenshot from 2023-10-26 08-05-30](https://github.com/miantiao23/Docker-Visualization-from-container/assets/15344076/58e48740-b8cc-4825-bccd-51e809593c5d)

 It took me almost two days to figure out what was wrong with the connection.
-I just accidentally retyped the command, the connection is back:
+I just accidentally retyped the command, and the connection is back:
 ```
 xhost +
 ```